fverdugo/XM_40017/docs/src/index.md

 ## What

 This page contains part of the course material of the Programming Large-Scale Parallel Systems course at VU Amsterdam.
-Further information about this course is found in the study guide ([click here](https://studiegids.vu.nl/EN/courses/2023-2024/XM_40017#/)) and our Canvas page (for registered students).
-This material consists of several lecture notes in jupyter notebook format, which will help you to learn how to design, analyze, and program parallel algorithms on multi-node computing systems.
+In this page, we provide several lecture notes in jupyter notebook format, which will help you to learn how to design, analyze, and program parallel algorithms on multi-node computing systems.
+Further information about the course is found in the study guide ([click here](https://studiegids.vu.nl/EN/courses/2023-2024/XM_40017#/)) and our Canvas page (for registered students).

 !!! note
     This page contains only part of the course material.
 The rest is available on Canvas.
 In particular, **the lecture notes in this public webpage do not fully cover all topics in the final exam**.